Terry Nelson (politician)

 Terry Nelson is an American politician and a Republican member of the Montana House of Representatives from the 87th district.
-He was unanimously appointed by Ravali County commissioners in March 2025 to fill the seat of his predecessor Ron Marshall, who resigned the week prior.
-Nelson, who previously served as the chair of the Ravali County Republican Party, has been involved in county Republican politics for two decades.
+He was unanimously appointed by Ravalli County commissioners in March 2025 to fill the seat of his predecessor Ron Marshall, who resigned the week prior.
+Nelson, who previously served as the chair of the Ravalli County Republican Party, has been involved in county Republican politics for two decades.